 Under the ACA's employer mandate, applicable large employers (ALEs), or those with 50 or more full-time equivalent employees (FTES), must offer MEC to at least 95% of their full-time workforce and their dependents.
 Coverage must meet minimum value (MV) and MEC and be affordable for the employee.
 Otherwise, they may be subject to the employer shared responsibility provision (ESRP) penalties.

-If you're struggling to keep up with the skyrocketing prices of employer-sponsored group health plans, a health reimbursement arrangement (HRA) is the right solution for your budgetary needs.
+If you're struggling to keep up with the skyrocketing prices of employer-sponsored group health plans, a stand-alone health reimbursement arrangement (HRA) is the right solution for your budgetary needs.

 This blog article was originally published on April 7, 2020.
-It was last updated on August 24, 2023.
+It was last updated on July 29, 2025.